Flooxou/Webcontrol/README.md

 python run.py
 ```

+The frontend contained in the `frontend/` directory can be served separately,
+for example using `python -m http.server`.

 ## Offline Assets

-Font Awesome styles are included in static.
+Font Awesome styles are included in `frontend/static`.